Tunnerminnerwait: Early life

 Tunnerminnerwait was born on Robbins Island in Tasmania in 1812.
 He was the son of Keeghernewboyheener.
 Tunnerminnerwait belonged to the Parperloihener clan of the Aboriginal North West nation in Tasmania.
 His name means "waterbird".

-Tunnerminnerwait spoke English well and was 5'7"(171 cm) tall.
+Tunnerminnerwait spoke English well and was 5'7" (171 cm) tall.
 He was also known as Peevay (Pevay), Napoleon, Jack of Cape Grim, Jack Napoleon Tarraparrura and Tunninerpareway.
 His wife was Planobeena (Fanny) who was the sister of Aboriginal leader Eumarrah.

 Encounters with colonists

 Tunnerminnerwait grew up on the island of Tasmania, the second British settlement area in Australia after Sydney Cove.
 Relations between the Aboriginal people inhabiting the island and the settlers became very hostile leading to attacks and massacres.
 The first massacre of Tasmanian Aboriginal people occurred at Risdon Cove in 1804, when troops fired on a group which included women and children.
 By 1806 clashes between Aboriginal people and settlers were common, and the Cape Grim massacre occurred on 10 February 1828.
 According to historian Professor Lyndall Ryan, (University of Newcastle) "Tunnerminnerwait had witnessed the Cape Grim massacre in 1828 as an 11-year-old, when a lot of his own people were killed.
 His whole family had fallen apart as a result."

 Tunnerminnerwait first met civil servant George Augustus Robinson, Chief Protector of Aborigines, at Robbins Island in June 1830.
 He worked for Robinson as one of his guides on expeditions around the island from 1830 to 1835.
 In October 1835 Tunnerminnerwait went with Robinson to Flinders Island, a settlement where the remaining Aboriginal population were exiled.
 Robinson spoke of him as "an exceeding willing and industrious young man", who was "stout and well made, of good temper, and performed his work equal to any white man".
+Robinson also collected words from his native language.
 A portrait of Tunnerminnerwait was painted by the convict artist Thomas Bock between 1831 and 1835.
 It was published in James Fenton's history of Tasmania.